BGWH/bgwh.github.io/pages/publications.md

 <span onclick="toggleTextgrosswindhager2018bookdependable()"><a href="#" onclick="return false;">[BibTex]</a> </span> <div class="textgrosswindhager2018bookdependable" style="display:none"><div class="highlight"><pre>@article{grosswindhager2018bookdependable,
-  author={Gro{\ss}windhager, Bernhard and Rath, Michael and Bakr, Mustafa S and Greiner, Philipp and Boano, Carlo Alberto and Witrisal, Klaus and Gentili, Fabrizio and Grosinger, Jasmin and B{\"o}sch, Wolfgang and R{\"o}mer, Kay}, title={Dependable Wireless Communication and Localization in the Internet of Things}, journal={The Philosophy of Mission-Oriented Sensor Networks and Systems - Volume 2: Advance}, publisher={Springer}, year = {2018}, isbn = {978-3-319-92383-3},
+  author={Gro{\ss}windhager, Bernhard and Rath, Michael and Bakr, Mustafa S and Greiner, Philipp and Boano, Carlo Alberto and Witrisal, Klaus and Gentili, Fabrizio and Grosinger, Jasmin and B{\"o}sch, Wolfgang and R{\"o}mer, Kay}, title={Dependable Wireless Communication and Localization in the Internet of Things}, journal={The Philosophy of Mission-Oriented Sensor Networks and Systems - Volume 2: Advances}, publisher={Springer}, year = {2018}, isbn = {978-3-319-92383-3},